Cloud based EHR vs Server based EHR

 - Real-time access to patient data regardless of location or device as long as there is Internet connectivity.

-Cons of a Web Based EMR
+Disadvantages of Web Based EMR

 - Slower processing speeds; less practical for larger imaging files.